 The difference between a crosscut saw and a rip saw is the teeth.
 Although both saws have their teeth bent away from the blade, the teeth on crosscut saws are angled with a beveled edge.
 That makes them perfect for cutting across the wood grain.

 Two-person saws are efficient saws, even though they go way back.
-However, they are stressful to use, given that they require two people.
+However, you might find them stressful to use, given that they require two people.
 For this reason, many woodworkers have opted for other saw types.

-If you’re still keen on using a two-man saw for some reason, follow the safety precautions outlined by our professionals.
+If you’re still keen on using a two-man saw for some reason, follow the safety precautions to keep your working environment safe and you’re work precise.